matter-labs/zksync-web-era-docs/docs/api/hardhat/getting-started.md

 There are two major points of improvements for the plugins which will be released in the future:

-- **Composability with the existing hardhat plugins.** Some popular hardhat plugins may not be compatible with the zkSync development environment.
-This will be resolved either through cooperation with the plugins' teams or by providing new plugins with the same functionality.
+- **Composability with the existing hardhat plugins.** Compatibility with other hardhat plugins is planned for future, but has not been a focus yet.
 - **JavaScript support.** Currently, `hardhat-zksync-deploy` requires typescript to run.